Skip to content

 },

-Accessing a collection that wasn’t declared on the descriptor throws — the bridge enforces this at the runtime level.
+Accessing a collection that wasn’t declared in the manifest throws — the bridge enforces this at the runtime level.

 interface StorageCollection<T = unknown> {